sparsh/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

+The navigation bar logic is being managed by the the number of sections in the index.html.
+To add/remove the elements from navigation bar, we need to add/remove sections in index.html

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.